-C. Rate and Methods of Compensation - FLSA Non-Exempt Employees law.
+- C. Rate and Methods of Compensation FLSA Non-Exempt Employees - Compensation for overtime shall be for all hours worked in excess of forty (40) hours in a workweek, including all absences with pay authorized by law.
 Compensation for employees in this unit, who are employed in a class or pay grade, if the class has multiple pay grades, with a top step biweekly rate, without bonuses (with the exception of the Project Manager bonus) at or below the top step regular biweekly rate for the class of Shift Superintendent Wastewater Treatment I shall, be in time off at the rate of one-and one-half (1.5) hours for each hour of overtime worked; or in at one-and-one-half (1.5) times the employee's regular rate of pay.
 The method of overtime compensation shall be at the discretion of management.